 RituxME is a multicentre study conducted in five study centres in Norway: the Oncology Department at Haukeland University Hospital, the ME/CFS Centre at Oslo University Hospital (Aker), the Dept of Medicine at Notodden Hospital, the Dept. of Pain and Complex Disorders at St. Olav's Hospital in Trondheim, and the Division of Rehabilitation Services at the University Hospital of North Norway in Tromsø.

-The purpose of the study is to confirm or disprove the results from two smaller phase II studies, which have indicated improvement in symptoms in a subgroup of ME patients after rituximab treatment.
+The purpose of the study was to confirm or disprove the results from two smaller phase II studies, which indicated improvement in symptoms in a subgroup of ME patients after rituximab treatment.

-The study is randomized, double-blind and placebo controlled.
-This means that out of 152 participants, half will receive treatments with rituximab and the other half will be treated with placebo (saline).
-The treatments are allocated at random, and neither patient nor doctor is informed of which intervention group the patient is allocated to.
+The study was randomized, double-blind and placebo controlled.
+This means that out of 151 participants, half received treatments with rituximab and the other half with placebo (saline).
+The treatments were allocated at random, and neither patient nor doctor were informed of which intervention group the patients were allocated to, until follow-up for the last patient was completed.

-All participants receive six intravenous treatments during one year, followed by one year of regular consultations and blood tests.
-The participants complete examinations and tests before and after treatment, and they submit regular reports on any changes in symptoms and physical function.
+The participants received six intravenous treatments during one year, followed by one year of regular consultations and blood tests.
+The participants completed examinations and tests before and after treatment, and they submitted regular reports on any changes in symptoms and physical function.

 The clinical study also encompasses three substudies: